 A still life is a non-empty pattern (it starts with at least one alive cell) that never changes.
 Show that a pattern consisting of a \(2\times 2\) square of alive cells is a still life.

 An oscillator is a pattern that returns to its original state after some number of evolutions.
-Its period is the number of evolutions it needs to return to its initial state.
-Show that a \(3\times 1\) piece of alive cells is an oscillator, and finds it period.
+Its period is the smallest number of generations it needs to return to its initial state, so for example, a still life has period \(1\) because after \(1\) generation, it looks just like before.
+Show that a \(3\times 1\) rectangle of alive cells is an oscillator, and find its period.

 What is the smallest number of alive cells that a pattern needs to start with in order for the pattern to never die off?